iamso/strapboot/README.md

 ## Caveat

-Support for IE and early Edge versions (before Chromium) has been dropped.
-Use at your own risk.
+Support for IE and early Edge versions (before Chromium) has been ~~dropped~~ added back again, but still, use at your own risk.

 ## License